essameldeen/RetrofitUploadFile/README.md

-Upload  fixed Numer of file With retrofit for Specific url.
+Upload  fixed Numer of file With retrofit for Specific url , Asynchronous Task "Background Thread"